 It is your daily responsibility to maintain cleanliness and order within your individual cell and the cellblock areas.
 Your individual cell will be clean throughout the entire day.
-Cleanup of individual cells will be accomplished in the following manner:

-When cleaning gear is issued, it shall immediately be used to clean:
+Cleanup of individual cells will be accomplished in the following manner: When cleaning gear is issued, it shall immediately be used to clean:

-Cell floors will be swept and mopped, including under bunks and storage areas.

 - a.
-Windows, lights/fixtures and cell walls will be clean and free of markings. - b.
-Desk and storage areas clean and neat. - c.
-Trash removed and placed in receptacles daily. - d.
-Sink and toilet fixtures cleaned.
+Cell floors will be swept and mopped, including under bunks and storage areas. - b.
+Windows, lights/fixtures, and cell walls will be clean and free of markings. - c.
+Desk and storage areas clean and neat. - d.
+Trash is removed and placed in receptacles daily. - e.
+The sink and toilet fixtures cleaned.